A Direct Approach for Sparse Quadratic Discriminant Analysis: Theory

 (i) if $sd_0^2\sqrt{\frac{\log p}{ n}}\rightarrow 0$ and there exist positive constants $c, U_{c}$ such that $u_c\leq U_{c}<\infty$, then

 (ii) if $(1+u_c)sd_0^2\sqrt{\frac{\log^3 p}{ n}}\rightarrow 0$ for some constant $c>0$, then with probability greater than $1-3p^{2-c}$ for some constant $c>2$,

 \end{cor}

-We remark that our assumption that $u_c\leq U_c$ for some constants $c$ and $U_c$ is similar to Condition (C4) in \cite{Li:2013aa}, and our assumption is weaker in that we only assume the densities $F_i(z)$ is bounded in a neighborhood of zero while Condition (C4) in \cite{Li:2013aa} states that the densities are bounded everywhere.
+We remark that the assumption $u_c\leq U_c$ for some constants $c$ and $U_c$ is similar to Condition (C4) in \cite{Li:2013aa}, and our assumption is weaker in that we only assume the densities $F_i(z)$ is bounded in a neighborhood of zero while Condition (C4) in \cite{Li:2013aa} states that the densities are bounded everywhere.